fer-moreira/Network-Tools/README.md

 vulnerability detection, and various others features.

 legal disclaimer:
-Use of this program to cause problems to third parties is not permited by developer, educational purposees only.
+Usage of this program to cause problems to third parties is not permited by developer, educational purposees only.
 I do not assume any responsibilities for damages caused by this program

 The source code is provided with this software because we believe that users have the right to